alexisbellido/salt-django-stack/README.rst

   base:
     - /srv/pillar

-Create /srv/pillar/top.sls, for example:

-base:
-  '*':
-    - zinibu

-This is looking for pillar data in /srv/pillar/zinibu.sls, which is originally a copy pillar.example in the root of this repository.

-Now you can use the pillar data for your configuration.
-As you make changes to /srv/pillar/zinibu.sls copy to pillar.example in the root of the repository.
+Copy the files from zinibu/pillar_data to /srv/pillar and now you can use the pillar data for your configuration.
+As you make changes to the pillar files in /srv/pillar, copy the changes to pillar_data the repository.
+Avoid keeping credentials and any other private data in the repository.

+The goal is to keep separate pillar SLS files for each state.

 Testing
 ================